 Your MSK doctor has asked you to upload your radiology images to our iConnect Access system.
+It’s a software platform that’s easy to use, and lets you see and share images.
 Uploading your radiology images will let your doctor use them to plan and guide your care.

 We’ll send you 2 emails to help you with uploading your images:

 - An email with the steps you need to upload your images to our iConnect Access system.

 - An email with your PIN code.
 This is the code you need to access the system.

 Make sure you upload your images from a computer with an updated web browser.
 Here’s a list of the browsers and versions that will work:

 - Microsoft Edge 41.16299 or later

 - Apple Safari 10 or later for Apple computers

 Frequently Asked Questions About Uploading Your Radiology Images

 Here are the answers to some frequently asked questions to help you upload your radiology images.